Saint Kentigern welcomes Otaki Scholar

-Capt Archibald Bisset Smith was awarded the Victoria Cross for bravery and devotion to duty, one of only two merchant seamen to receive it and in 1937 his family presented the Otaki Shield to his former college, to be given annually to the school's head boy.
-The New Zealand Shipping Company traditionally offered a free passage to the winner but with the advent of air travel, the New Zealand Government now assists with air fares and arranging some accommodation.
+Capt Smith was posthumously awarded the Victoria Cross for bravery and devotion to duty and in 1937 his family presented the Otaki Shield to the Robert Gordon’s College, to be given annually to the school's head boy.

 Back to News List